 The MSc in International Political Theory aims to to equip students with the intellectual skills to analyse contemporary international affairs from a philosophically-informed perspective, with a particular focus on their ethical dimensions.
 Specifically, the programme trains students to apply the methods and intellectual resources of normative political theory, to contexts beyond that of the modern nation-state.

 Teaching for the course is research-led.
 Our faculty are specialists in the field, contributing to current debates in some of the most prestigeous acadmic journals.
 Students taking the course will be given the opportunity to engage in those debates, analyse contemporary research and develop their own research agendas.
 Together, students and faculty will explore the latest big ideas regarding some of the world's most pressing problems.

 The MSc in International Political Theory is a one year full-time or two year part-time programme.
-All students take the two 20-credit core courses, Political Theory and International Affairs and Contemporary Political Theory (the latter as a core course from 2017/18 onwards).
+All students take the two 20-credit core courses, Political Theory and International Affairs and Contemporary Political Theory.
 Together these courses provide a grounding in normative theory and its application to a range of central issues in international affairs: global poverty, international distributive justice, just war theory, humanitarian intervention, human rights and environmental justice.